instance001/semantic-signal-alphabet/adapters/bci/README.md

 The point is not to claim perfect direct decoding.
 The point is to narrow a large meaning space under strict signal limits.

+For a worked example of this companion-layer pattern, including a citation to a concrete non-invasive brain-to-text system, see `docs/11_companion_layer_for_partial_signal_decoding.md`.

 ## Model-Specific Rule

 BCI adapters should follow the same model-specific rule as the rest of the framework.